Home » At Home Computer Course

 How to select multiple files at the same time in Windows.

-Home Computer Course – The Internet
+Home Computer Course – Web Browsers

 To begin the Internet section of the At Home Basic Computer course, we absolutely need to talk about web browsers.
 They’re basically your ticket to getting online.
 A web browser is the program you use to ‘surf the web,’ and there are tons of them out there.
 But to keep things simple, we’ll be focusing on the two most popular browsers, Microsoft Edge and Google Chrome.